Sarmatae685/odd-even-game/README.md

 A console game in C++ where the player (ODD) plays against the computer (EVEN) by filling a matrix with the numbers 0 and 1.

 > [!NOTE]
-> Project was created in May 2022, but everything was messed up in were in one `.cpp` file, so it was refactored and upgraded in Semptember 2025.
+> Project was created in May 2022, but everything was messed up in one `.cpp` file, so it was refactored and upgraded in Semptember 2025.

 ## Rules